Code-Institute-Submissions/deenafe-lets-play-quiz_NovResub/README.md

 ![](docs/playcss.png)

 *Javascript*
-* Five errors for missing semi colon was returned when passing the code through [JSHint validator](https://jshint.com/)
+* When passing the code through [JSHint validator](https://jshint.com/), the $ sign in the jsquery function came up as an undefined variable.
-* My attempt to add the missing semi colon to the referenced linesm caused errors to display on my Vs Code editor and for want of time, I could not go through the lines of code to fix it

 ![](docs/jshint.png)